galaxyproject/training-material/topics/fair/tutorials/fair-clinical/tutorial.md

 ## Time-saving
 Usually, after finding potentially interesting datasets on GEO or ArrayExpress, the next step in trying to enrich these public datasets is to contact the PI of the study to request additional data.
 From experience, the PI is usually happy to share additional data, especially if there have been previous collaborations.
 However, even given the willingness to share, there is a time-consuming process of contacting the person who has the data and reaching agreement on what can and will be shared.
 This at best will take weeks, but most likely months, especially if there is a lapse in communication between parties.

-[comment]: <> (Maybe include a final sentence to bring this together with the time-savings made by initially releasing rich and FAIR (meta)data)
+[comment]: <> (Maybe include a final sentence to bring this together with the time-savings made by initially releasing rich and FAIR data and metadata)

 # Practical techniques to make clinical data FAIR
 There are certain privacy concerns when making clinical data freely available through public libraries such as GEO and ArrayExpress.
 Data needs to be anonymised, or at least pseudo-anonymised.